Small Personal Loans in Australia: Your 2026 Guide

 Establishment fees

-Some lenders charge an establishment fee to cover the cost of setting up a loan.
+Some lenders charge an establishment fee when setting up a loan.

 Ongoing fees

-Some loans include monthly or other ongoing fees—check the schedule of fees and charges.
+Certain loans may include monthly or other ongoing fees.
+These should be outlined in the loan agreement or schedule of fees and charges.

 Late payment fees

-Minimum loan amounts are set by lenders and may reflect product structure and responsible lending requirements.
+Minimum amounts are determined by lenders and may reflect product design and regulatory requirements.

 Considering a Small Personal Loan?
 What to Review Before Applying